leanprover/fp-lean/functional-programming-lean/src/dependent-types/indexed-families.md

 The function `List.zip` combines two lists by pairing the first entry in the first list with the first entry in the second list, the second entry in the first list with the second entry in the second list, and so forth.
-`List.zip` can be used to pair the three highest peaks in Oregon with the three highest peaks in Denmark:
+`List.zip` can be used to pair the three highest peaks in the US state of Oregon with the three highest peaks in Denmark:
 ```lean
 {{#example_in Examples/DependentTypes.lean zip1}}
 ```